Abhishek-reddy31/Urine-Strip-Color-Detection/README.md

 - **OpenCV**: An open-source computer vision and machine learning software library.
 - **NumPy**: A fundamental package for scientific computing with Python.
 - **HTML/CSS/JavaScript**: For creating a responsive and interactive frontend.
+- **Vanilla JavaScript**: Plain JavaScript without any additional libraries or frameworks, used for the frontend.

 ## Project Structure